jeremjlr/MurphySecurity/README.md

 <ul>
   <li>One raspberry pi is used as the core device, it can be accessed by ip with any web browser.</li>
   <li>Both core and cameras auto restart in case of crash or power-cut.</li>
+  <li>The core raspberry pi can also be used as a camera.</li>
   <li>The system doesn't stop working/recording in case of internet failure.</li>
   <li>The system reconnects automatically once internet is back up.</li>
   <li>Easy plug&play once installation is done on the raspberry pis.</li>
+  <li>Camera connection to the core if fully automated, it only needs to be on the same network.</li>
   <li>Very easy to setup thanks to installation scripts.</li>
-  <li>The system has distant login/logout with automatic disconnect after 6 hours.</li>
+  <li>The system has distant login/logout with automated disconnection after 6 hours.</li>
-  <li>Automatically sends an email with the new ip to access core if it has changed.</li>
+  <li>Automatically sends an email with the new ip to access the web app if it has changed.</li>
   <li>Can send alerts to multiple emails.</li>
   <li>Camera recordings can be viewed/deleted from the web app.</li>
   <li>Camera recordings can be downloaded from the web app.</li>
-  <li>Camera connection to core if fully automated.</li>
   <li>Works with raspberry pi night vision cameras.</li>
   <li>The camera detection algorithm is customizable from the web app.</li>
   <li>Compatible with most 433Mhz detectors, alarms or keys.
 It will both receive signals from detectors/keys and send signals to trigger alarms.</li>
-  <li>3 type of alerts, intrusion alerts from 433Mhz detectors and camera detection, fire alerts from 433Mhz fire detectors, SOS alerts from keys' SOS buttons.</li>
+  <li>There are 3 types of alerts, intrusion alerts from 433Mhz detectors and camera detection, fire alerts from 433Mhz smoke detectors, SOS alerts from keys' SOS buttons.</li>
   <li>Alerts are repeated (email sent again) every 3 minutes until dealt with.</li>
-  <li>System can easily be turned on or off either from the web app or 433Mhz keys.</li>
+  <li>The system can easily be turned on or off either from the web app or 433Mhz keys.</li>
   <li>It is very easy to add new 433Mhz devices.</li>
 </ul>